keyvanakbary/learning-notes/README.md

 This is my personal learning space.
 I keep it for my personal enjoyment, if you are thinking about adding your own summaries it may be a better idea to start your own.

-If you have any suggestion for improvement please feel free to open a pull request.
+If you have any suggestions for improvement please feel free to open a pull request.

 Thanks!